freddan88/fredrik.leemann.data/_tutorials/linux/xfce-power-user/xfce-power-user.md

 ## Linux XFCE Power User

-> I call this project XFCE POWER USER because of handy keybindings for applications as well as the window manager.<br/>
+> I call this project XFCE POWER USER because of handy keybindings for applications as well as the desktop.<br/>
 > The layout for the xfce-desktop is inspired by various window managers like [i3-wm](https://i3wm.org/)<br/>

 ![](images/desktop.png)